basecamp/bcx-api/sections/calendar_events.md

 Calendar events
 ===============

-> <Clever quote about todo lists>

-A calendar event is an entry on the calendar (not to be confused with "events", which track activity in Basecamp -- yes, they could have been named better!).
+Calendar events are entries on the calendar -- not to be confused with "events", which track all activity in Basecamp.
+A calendar event can belong to a project or to a standalone calendar.

-The `starts_at` and `ends_at` are either dates if the calendar event is an all day affair or times with timezones if they're not.
+If a calendar event is an all day affair, its `starts_at` and `ends_at` values will be dates.
+For a timed calendar event, the `starts_at` and `ends_at` values are times with timezones.

 Get calendar events